Chambly Forts

 The Chambly Forts are a Canadian Junior ice hockey team from Chambly, Quebec, Canada.
 They are part of the Quebec Junior AAA Hockey League.
 Home games are played at Centre Sportif Robert-Lebel.

 On April 29, 2015, a consortium purchased the Kahnawake Condors and transferred the franchise to Chambly for the 2015-2016 season.
 At the time of relocation the franchise had not yet claimed a regular season division nor league title and had failed to advance beyond the quarterfinal round in playoff competition.

 After the first 3 seasons as the Forts their final standings in regular season and playoff rounds had improved to quarter final in 2017-18 season.

+After the 2020–21 season, the team was disbanded due to the suspended support of the City of Chambly.

 Season-by-season record

 Season-by-season results for the team are shown below.